amir78729/new-tab/readme.md

 ---

-With this setup, you'll have a sleek, dynamic new tab page to display the current time.
-Let me know if you need further assistance or enhancements!
+With this setup, you’ll have a personalized and stylish new tab page that adapts to your system's color scheme.
+Let me know if there’s anything else to refine!